How to add shore power to your campervan electrical system to charge leisure batteries from the mains supply.

 This is suitable for 15 amp and 30 amp 110v systems.

-Campervan 110v for 50A Wiring Diagram
+RV 110v for 50A Wiring Diagram

 The wiring diagram below is for a 110v AC supply with a 50 amp connection.
-It includes a double pole RCD breaker and at least 2 switched sockets for powerful AC appliances.
+It includes a double-pole RCD breaker and at least 2 switched sockets for powerful AC appliances.

 Installation Tips

 - Carefully plan where you’ll fit the RCD before cutting a hole in the van for the hookup box.
-Aim to locate them near to each other on either side of the van’s skin.
+Aim to locate them near each other on either side of the van’s skin.

-- Avoid fitting the hookup box too low down on the vehicle to reduce water spray and debris damaging it when driving.
+- Avoid fitting the hookup box too low down on the vehicle to reduce water spray and debris from damaging it when driving.

-- Do not run DC and AC cables in the same conduit, because any live fault from the AC circuits can power the DC circuits with a lethal level of electricity.
+- Do not run DC and AC cables in the same conduit because any live fault from the AC circuits can power the DC circuits with a lethal level of electricity.
 Keep DC and AC cable runs at least 50 cm apart.

 - All AC components and your system must be correctly connected to the grid supply Earth systems and include all safety trip devices as per local regulations.
 If in doubt, consult or employ a qualified electrician every time.